 The design therefore merges distinctly American colors with a Scandinavian design.
 It emphasizes our Ásatrú religion and our relationship with the Gods.
 It symbolizes the cyclical nature of history and the struggle and ultimate victory of heroes against figures of terror, chaos, and oppression.
 It is the ultimate symbolic representation of who we are.

 Supporting members of Skylands Asatru Fellowship are those who would like to support the work of the Fellowship financially or in other ways, like teaching classes.
-To become a Supporting member, send the following information via email along with your annual donation of $20.00.
+To become a Supporting member, you must complete an application.
+Please send the following information via email and we will forward an application.

 Copy of Photo ID

-Supporting membership is granted for one year.
+Supporting membership is contingent upon receipt of annual dues.
+Your application will be reviewed and voted on by the Board of Directors.
+If you are accepted as a Supporting member, such membership is granted for one year.
 Supporting members may extend their membership through additional payment of dues and support.
-Such membership is at the discretion of the Board of Directors and may be revoked based on the behavior of the member and the best interests of the Fellowship.
+Supporting membership is at the discretion of the Board of Directors and may be revoked based on the behavior of the member and the best interests of our Fellowship.

-If your ancestors worshiped the Gods and Goddesses of northern and western Europe, even many generations ago, you’re already Ásatrú–you may just not know it yet. Ásatrú isn’t really about rituals; it’s about who you are inside.
-The outward forms, the myths and the names, that can be learned, but if it’s right it will click with your innermost self, and you’ll know you’re home at last.
+Ásatrú isn’t really about rituals; it’s about who you are inside–it’s about how you live your life.
+Members of our Fellowship live their lives by The Nine Noble Virtues: Courage, Discipline, Fidelity, Honor, Hospitality, Industriousness, Perseverance, Self-Reliance, and Truth.
+The outward forms, the myths and the names, can be learned, but if Ásatrú is right for you, it will click with your innermost self, and you’ll know you’re home at last.

 But, being human, we also need closure of old ways, and starting a grand new endeavor is an occasion worth marking.
 Once you’re ready, you can go somewhere quiet, outdoors in nature if possible, and recite the following prayer: